claudiabuonocore/copilot-bootcamp-session1/.github/steps/1-2-delete.md

 - Clicking a delete button should remove the item from both the UI and the database

 If you encounter any issues, you can:
+- Double-check that the changes were pushed to the branch `feature/intro`
 - Ask Copilot to fix specific problems
 - Check the developer console for any errors
 - Verify that the DELETE endpoint is properly implemented in the backend